Angola /

 Woman smoking her wooden and clay pipe

-Do you want to meet the Ngendelengo?
+Do you want to meet the Ngendelengo of Angola?

 The art of woodworking has its greatest example in architecture.
 These are houses on tree trunks embed into the ground with a room at the bottom for older generations and pregnant women, and a chamber-warehouse at the top for the younger ones.